c-coyne/stm32f407-freertos-demo/FreeRTOSDemoProject/Docs/Tasks/MainMenu.md

 ## MainMenu: main menu task
 ### Overview
-The `Main Menu` task is responsible for presenting the main menu to the user and handling the user response.
+The `main_menu_task` is responsible for presenting the main menu to the user and handling the user response.
 The main menu task will then pass control to the appropriate sub-menu.

 ### Task Description
 - **Task Name:** main_menu_task